 Washington, DC

 Overview: The Brennan Center submitted a similar public records request to the Washington, DC Metropolitan Police Department (MPD) in conjunction with Data for Black Lives on December 15, 2020.
 The MPD failed to produce responsive documents for over nine months, before producing a small number of documents and closing the request.
 The Brennan Center and Data for Black Lives filed an administrative appeal with the Mayor’s office, challenging the inadequate production.
 The MPD failed to respond to the deadlines set by the Mayor’s office, and the Mayor’s office did not respond to repeated requests for an update.
 The Brennan Center and Data for Black Lives accordingly filed suit with the help of pro bono counsel Ballard Spahr LLP and the Brennan Center published a blog post about our lawsuit.
-With our lawsuit, we’re asking the Court to order MPD to conduct an adequate search for and provide responsive documents in accordance with the District of Columbia’s Freedom of Information Act.
+With our lawsuit, we asked the Court to order MPD to conduct an adequate search for and provide responsive documents in accordance with the District of Columbia’s Freedom of Information Act.
+Between June 2022 to November 2023, MPD was forced to turn over further documents; in total, the department produced almost 750,000 pages of documents.
+On April 30, 2023, the Brennan Center and Data for Black Lives published a blog post about the MPD’s use of social media monitoring tools and a resource page compiling the documents produced by the department.